stonybrook-lin539/main/source/main/04_universals/05_pcc.md

 ::: exercise
 Pick two pairs $x$ and $y$ and use them to show that the U-PCC is not a monotonically increasing map.

-*Hint:* What's the main difference between the W-PCC and the U-PCC?
 :::

 ::: exercise